 Introduction to the principles and practices of modern supervision and management with an emphasis on contemporary issues facing supervisors and managers in the water utilities industry.
-CSU

-280 BACKFLOW TESTER TRAINING 2 UNITS Prereguisite: None
+280 BACKFLOW TESTER TRAINING 2 UNITS

-1.5 hours lecture, 1.5 hours laboratory Preparation for the American Water Works Association (AWWA) and the American Backflow Prevention Association (ABPA) certification for Backflow Prevention Assembly Tester Certification.
+Preparation for the American Water Works Association (AWWA) and the American Backflow Prevention Association (ABPA) certification for Backflow Prevention Assembly Tester Certification.
 Includes backflow device installation and testing procedures required for the certification testing.
-CSU

-282 CROSS CONNECTION CONTROL SPECIALIST Prerequisite: None
+282 CROSS CONNECTION CONTROL SPECIALIST 3 UNITS